VersusCenter

 6

-Codeium's free tier is unmatched; Copilot requires paid subscription, though enterprise features justify cost for large teams.
+Codeium's free tier with unlimited usage is unmatched; Copilot requires subscription, though quality justifies the cost for power users.

 AspectCodeiumGitHub Copilot